TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Extensions.rst

 could be reviewed and tested.

-Please note that these extensions are often not developed/maintained by TYPO3 core developers and the code quality may vary.
+Please note that these extensions are often not developed/maintained by TYPO3 Core  developers and the code quality may vary.
 Also, check for extensions reviewed by the Security Team and the date of the last update.